 Inulin is a type of fiber found in plants that is made up of the simple sugar fructose.
-Research shows it can improve regularity, reduce cholesterol, and increase weight loss.
-We believe inulin is a great fiber to ingest and goes great with what we believe to be one of the healthiest diets to keep in shape and healthy, the lectin avoidance diet.
-To make dieting and eating delicious, healthy food easier than ever we have created the Lectin Avoidance Cookbook.
-Read on to see the other benefits of inulin and how to take it without experiencing side effects.
+Research shows it can improve regularity, lower blood sugar and fat levels, and increase weight loss.
+Read on to see other potential benefits of inulin and how to take it without experiencing side effects.

 What Is Inulin?

 Inulin (not to be confused with insulin, which is a hormone that controls blood sugar levels) is a type of soluble fiber found in a variety of plants.
 Fibers are compounds that are not digested or absorbed by the human gut.
-Soluble fibers attract water and turn to gel during digestion [R].
+Soluble fibers attract water and are turned into gel during digestion .

-Inulin is present in 36000 plant species including those we consume in our daily diets such as wheat, onion, bananas, garlic, and asparagus.
-They are also found in less common foods such as Jerusalem artichokes and chicory, although chicory is the main source for commercial extraction of inulin [R].
+Inulin is present in 36,000 plant species including those we consume in our daily diets such as wheat, onion, bananas, garlic, and asparagus.
+They are also found in less common foods such as Jerusalem artichokes and especially chicory, the main source for commercial extraction of inulin .

 Plants containing inulin use it to store energy and as a protection against cold temperatures.
-When exposed to cold temperatures, inulin acts as an antifreeze [R].
+When exposed to cold temperatures, inulin acts as an antifreeze .

-Inulin is made up of a string of fructose molecules (like beads on a string) with a glucose on either end.
-However, these molecules are linked in the chain by links that are not digestible by the human gut.
-Therefore, they move slower in the gut, absorb water and swell up like a gel which helps in forming softer stools.
-This makes them great for digestive health [R].
+Inulin is made up of a string of fructose molecules (like beads on a string) with glucose on either end.
+However, these molecules are linked in the chain by bonds that are not digestible by the human gut.
+Therefore, they move slower in the bowel, absorb water, and swell up like a gel that helps in forming softer stools .

 The number of fructose molecules in each string (beads) can vary from 2 to 60.
 Inulin is called high-performance inulin when it contains more than 10 molecules of fructose strung together.
 When they are manufactured commercially, the shorter chains are removed from the product.
 Chains that contain less than 10 molecules are called fructooligosaccharides (FOS).